Colorectal cancer: Histopathology

 The histopathologic characteristics of the tumor are reported from the analysis of tissue taken from a biopsy or surgery.
-A pathology report contains a description of the microscopical characteristics of the tumor tissue, including both tumor cells and how the tumor invades into healthy tissues and finally if the tumor appears to be completely removed.
+A pathology report describes the microscopic characteristics of the tumor tissue, including tumor cells and how the tumor invades into healthy tissues, and finally, whether the tumor appears to be completely removed.
 The most common form of colon cancer is adenocarcinoma, constituting between 95% and 98% of all cases of colorectal cancer.
 Other, rarer types include lymphoma, adenosquamous, and squamous cell carcinoma.
 Some subtypes are more aggressive.
 Immunohistochemistry may be used in uncertain cases.

 Staging

 Staging of the cancer is based on both radiological and pathological findings.
-As with most other forms of cancer, tumor staging is based on the TNM system which considers how much the initial tumor has spread and the presence of metastases in lymph nodes and more distant organs.
+As with most other forms of cancer, tumor staging is based on the TNM system, which considers how much the initial tumor has spread and the presence of metastases in lymph nodes and more distant organs.
 The AJCC 8th edition was published in 2018.

 Prevention

 It has been estimated that about half of colorectal cancer cases are due to lifestyle factors, and about a quarter of all cases are preventable.
-Increasing surveillance, engaging in physical activity, consuming a diet high in fiber, quitting smoking and limiting alcohol consumption decrease the risk.
+Increasing surveillance, engaging in physical activity, consuming a diet high in fiber, quitting smoking, and limiting alcohol consumption decrease the risk.